March 16: Special election to fill vacancies

 Sept.
 21: Special election to fill vacancies

 Oct.
-4: Deadline to register for general election
+4: Last day to register to vote to qualify for general election

 Nov.
 2: General election

 Nov.
 30: General election runoff, if needed

 ATHENS — As he and four other Democratic candidates in the race for Georgia’s governor squared off Tuesday in their first televised debate, David Poythress made at least one promise none of the other candidates in his party made.

 “As governor, I will not draw a salary until the state comes under 7 percent unemployment,” Poythress said as he held up a white sheet of paper that was, presumably, the written promise.

 Poythress, the former commander of the Georgia Army and Air National Guard, said that while there are strategic plans to improve the state’s economic situation — many of which were mentioned by the other four Democrats on the stage with him for the televised debate at the University of Georgia in Athens — a governor must show his commitment to getting Georgians back to work.

 But much of Tuesday’s hour-long debate centered on the state’s education system, with former Gov. Roy Barnes, D-Marietta, claiming education was the main reason he returned to politics, and Ray City Mayor Carl Camon, a 15-year educator, said he would find a way to “show the teachers the respect that they deserve” if elected governor.